AlexVirlan/SimpleSendKeys/README.md

 - Minimize to tray = on
 - Clipboard sync = on

-This way, the app will run in the background at startup (accessible via the tray icon) and everything you have in the clipboard will be ready to be inserted just by using the hotkey.
+This way, the app will run in the background at startup (accessible via the system tray icon) and everything you have in the clipboard will be ready to be inserted just by using the hotkey.
 You can apply these settings by pressing the "Apply the recommended settings" button from the settings panel.
 <br><br>

 # Installation
 Go to the [releases page](https://github.com/AlexVirlan/SimpleSendKeys/releases) and choose from the last version, one of the following options:
 - Setup (recommended) - one executable file, the classic installation that we all know and love.
 - Portable - one [7zip](https://www.7-zip.org/) file.
-Please be aware that if you are using a portable version and you enable the 'Run on startup' setting, you must not change the app's location/path.
+Please be aware that if you are using a portable version and you enable the "Run on startup" setting, you must not change the app's location/path.
 If you do change it, make sure that you open the app and disable then enable the setting again.
 <br><br>

 # More info / integrations